Muragami/carrica/README.md

 Windows, Linux, and Mac OS platforms and adjusts the build as needed.
 It is primarily developed under MSYS2 (ucrt64) on Windows, but I will be testing and making builds on at least Debian 12 and Mac OS.

-# lua basics - the module itself
+# lua - the module itself
 Once you have a compiled module, you simply need to load it into the lua state with the normal use of require.
 The loaded modules exposes the following functions:
 ```lua